Debbieliang9/torchMojiBot/lambda/README.md

 4. Click "Choose or create an execution role" and select "Create a new role with basic Lambda permissions".
 5. Click "Create function".

-If you deployed the model with SageMaker, attach the IAM policy you just created to the execution role.
+If you deployed the model on SageMaker, attach the IAM policy you just created to the execution role.
 1. Go to the IAM [role](https://console.aws.amazon.com/iam/home?ad=c&cp=bn&p=iam#/roles) and search for the execution role.
 2. Click "Attach policies" and search for the IAM policy.
 3. Click "Attach policy".